U.S. economy added 235,000 jobs in Trump's first full month

 Jesse Singh says better weather in February helped his firm, AZEK Building Products, keep pace with rising demand ahead of the summer building season.

-"The warm weather is allowing construction firms to accelerate projects to be able to continue to meet their strong demand," says Singh, whose company is based in Scranton, Pa.
+"The warm weather is allowing construction firms to accelerate projects to be able to continue to meet their strong demand," says Singh, whose company is based in Skokie, Ill.

 However, other sectors did not perform as well.
 The retail sector lost 26,000 jobs in February as major retailers like JCPenney (JCP) announced store closings.
 Government and transportation jobs saw meager gains.